Kagwep/Card-Game-Trash/README.md

 3. The code shuffles and deal the cards giving each player a set 10 of cards and noting the remaining card deck. (players - Computer and user):

+Playing the game

-4. By following the rules of the game the code impliments the game play and returns the winner of the round.
+ 1. By following the rules of the game the code impliments the game play and returns the winner of the round.